History of the foreign policy of the United States: Naval disarmament

 The Washington Naval Conference (its formal title was " International Conference on Naval Limitation") was the most successful diplomatic venture the 1920s.
 Promoted by Senator William E. Borah, Republican of Idaho, it had the support of the Harding Administration.
-It was held in Washington, and was chaired by Secretary of State Charles Evans Hughes from 12 November 1921 to 6 February 1922.
-Conducted outside the auspice of the League of Nations, it was attended by nine nations—the United States, Japan, China, France, Great Britain, Italy, Belgium, Netherlands, and Portugal The USSR and Germany were not invited.
+It was held in Washington, and was chaired by Secretary of State Charles Evans Hughes from November 12, 1921, to February 6, 1922.
+Conducted outside the auspice of the League of Nations, it was attended by nine nations—the United States, Japan, China, France, Great Britain, Italy, Belgium, Netherlands, and Portugal.
+The USSR and Germany were not invited.
 It focused on resolving misunderstandings or conflicts regarding interests in the Pacific Ocean and East Asia.
 The main achievement was a series of naval disarmament agreements agreed to by all the participants, that lasted for a decade.
 It resulted in three major treaties: Four-Power Treaty, Five-Power Treaty (the Washington Naval Treaty), the Nine-Power Treaty, and a number of smaller agreements.
 These treaties preserved peace during the 1920s but were not renewed, as the world scene turned increasingly negative after 1930.